elamaran619/amazon-quicksight-user-guide/doc_source/creating-a-visual.md

 # Creating an Amazon QuickSight Visual<a name="creating-a-visual"></a>

 You can create a visual in several ways\.
-You can select the fields that you want and use AutoGraph to let Amazon QuickSight determine the most appropriate visual type, or you can choose a specific visual type and choose fields to populate it\.
+You can select the fields that you want and use AutoGraph to let Amazon QuickSight determine the most appropriate visual type\.
+Alternatively, you can choose a specific visual type and choose fields to populate it\.
 Alternatively, if you aren't sure what questions your data can answer for you, you can choose **Suggested** on the tool bar and choose a visual that Amazon QuickSight suggests for you\.
 Suggested visuals are ones that we think are of interest, based on a preliminary examination of your data\.
 For more information about AutoGraph, see [Using AutoGraph](autograph.md)\.

 You can add more visuals to the workspace by choosing **Add**, then **Add visual**\.
 Visuals created after June\-21\-2018 are smaller in size, fitting two on each row\.
 You can resize the visuals and drag them to rearrange them\.